jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/understanding-dep/index.md

 and `Saved EIP`.
 When the vulnerable function returns, it will get the `Saved EIP` value back from the stack and use it as the next instruction pointer.
-That’s why we usually overwrite the `Saved EIP` with a pointer to a `JMP ESP` instruction that allow us to redirect execution back to the stack on where we put the shellcode.
+That’s why we usually overwrite the `Saved EIP` with a pointer to a `JMP ESP` instruction that allows us to redirect execution back to the stack on where we put the shellcode.

 **Example overflowed vuln\_var.**